All Episodes

 Now, what if we go to Iran and there's no weapons program?

-You want to propose an idea.
+You want to propose an idea?

-What if we go to Iran and there are no weapons program and I see just uh re well um uh you know let me let me address that this way.
+What if we go to Iran and there are no weapons program?

 Well, we were lied to about Iraq.

-I'm being lied to about Iran.
+They're being lied to about Iraq.

 The problem is Bush isn't doing the lying here.